 How to Make It Work for You

 Everyone is different.
-You may be OK with some foods listed under "foods to avoid," while other items on the "foods to enjoy" list may bother your gut.
+You may be OK with some of the things listed under "foods to avoid," while other items on the "foods to enjoy" list may bother you.

 If you enjoy whole grains, nuts, and raw fruits and vegetables, shifting to a low-residue diet may be hard.
-But if you enjoy your white bread and pasta, don't mind canned fruits and vegetables, and are content to snack on saltines and vanilla wafers, a low-residue diet may come naturally.
+But if you prefer white bread and pasta, don't mind canned fruits and vegetables, and are happy to snack on saltines and vanilla wafers, it may come naturally.

-Remember, a low-residue diet is not a healthy way to eat for a long time, because it skips many important nutrients.
-If you need to stay on this diet, talk with your doctor and a registered dietitian to make sure you're getting all the nutrients you need to stay healthy.
+Remember, this isn’t a healthy way to eat for a long time because it skips many important nutrients.
+If you need to stay on this diet, talk with your doctor and a registered dietitian to make sure you're getting all the nutrients you need.